 Executive Director, Intown Collaborative Ministries

 Brad has worked with nonprofits in Atlanta for 19 years.
 Originally from the Chicago area, Brad graduated from DePauw University, studying religion and psychology.
 He moved to Atlanta as a full-time United Methodist US-2 volunteer missionary.
-He lived for three years at the Community of Hospitality, a simple-living, social justice community in Decatur, Ga., while working as a Case Manager at Café 458 in Atlanta, the first restaurant in the country exclusively for homeless people.
+Brad lived for three years at the Community of Hospitality, a simple-living, social justice community in Decatur, Ga.
+He worked as a Case Manager at Café 458, the first restaurant in the country exclusively for homeless people.
 Brad also worked as a Senior Program Manager at Community Friendship, Inc. in Atlanta, helping adults with mental illnesses achieve living, working, social, and educational goals in their lives.

 Drawn by the intersection of faith and work toward social justice, Brad attended Candler School of Theology at Emory University.
 He graduated with a Master of Theological Studies degree, focusing on comparative religion, religious experience, and social change.
 Brad is a lay member of New Church United Methodist Church, where he served for three years as co-chair of the Outreach Committee.
 He has also served on the Board of Directors at the Community of Hospitality, Inc. since 1997, serving as chair from 2010-2012.
 Working at Intown is Brad’s dream job, bringing together his passions, skills, education, and creative mind to bring about what Martin Luther King, Jr. called “The Beloved Community.”